Fazlullah Hayat: Views and opposition to female education

 In 2001, many seats reserved for women in northern Pakistan went unfilled due in large part to the actions of the TNSM.
 In 2005, Fazlullah was quoted as saying: We have our tradition that bans women from taking part in the elections and violators will be punished.

 Fazlullah started an illegal local FM channel in Khyber-Pakhtunkhwa's Swat Valley in 2006.
 He preached forcing vice and virtue and had an anti-Western Jihadi stance.
 He was considered pro-Taliban and was a very powerful figure in the area.
 He considered most communication-based electronics as "major sources of spreading Jihad" and transmitted broadcasts of his sermons on an illegal local FM radio channel, hence the nickname "Radio Mullah" or "Maulana Radio".

 FM signals were relayed from mobile transmitters mounted on motorcycles and trucks.
 During nightly broadcasts, prohibited activities were routinely declared and violators' names announced for assassination, which often included beheading.

 With Swat under Fazlullah's control, he and his followers quickly moved to set up the Sharia Courts as primary judicial courts instead of when he was running them parallel to the Pakistani National Judicial Courts.

 He led a drive of eradicating vices such as music, dancing, and of what he calls "major sources of sin" such as TVs, CDs, computers and other video equipment by burning the electronics or the shops in which they are housed.
 Fazlullah threatened barbers who shaved their customers' beards and warned against girls attending schools.

 He opposed a polio vaccination drive in Khyber-Pakhtunkhwa claiming that aid workers were seeking to proselytise in the region, as well as spy for foreign forces.
 In some sermons he had also considered it against Islamic norms.
 He considered Hepatitis C as a more important health issue than polio and questioned the West's intentions.
 The propaganda had hindered the drive immensely as the local people saw volunteers and workers for the World Health Organization vaccination program as a threat and in some cases the immunization teams were physically beaten.

 On 9 October 2012, an assassin instructed by Fazlullah shot Malala Yousafzai.
-Although the attack was meant to kill Malala it made her a very respected and prominent leader.
+Although the attack was meant to kill Yousafzai, it made her a very respected and prominent leader.